PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-07 17:47:10
+Last updated: 2024-04-07 17:47:45
-Random Quote: Friendships are the foundation that we stand on. - Nina Locke
+Random Quote: All I wanted was to eat the chicken that is smarter than other chickens and to absorb it's power. - Galina 'Red' Reznikov